-In the northern side of Cape Byron, sitting just below Byron Bay's iconic lighthouse is Wategos Beach.
-Sheltered, north-facing and postcard-perfect, Wategos Beach can be found by heading east from Main Beach and the Pass, just over a small headland from Clarkes Beach.
-Wategos can also be accessed on foot from the Lighthouse precinct via the stairs of the 4km Cape Byron walk which runs along the beach.
+On the northern side of Cape Byron, sitting just below Byron Bay's iconic lighthouse is Wategos Beach.
+Sheltered, north-facing and postcard-perfect, this beach can be found by heading east from Main Beach and The Pass, just over a small headland from Clarkes Beach.
+Wategos Beach can also be accessed on foot from the Lighthouse precinct via the stairs of the 4km Cape Byron walk, which runs along the beach.

 A short distance around the headland is Little Wategos, Australia's most easterly beach.
-Small, secluded and well-protected, Little Wategos sits just inside Cape Byron's tip, is only 150m long and can be accessed only via the wooden walkway from Wategos Beach or heading down from the Lighthouse.
+Small, secluded and well-protected, Little Wategos sits just inside Cape Byron's tip.
+This 150m long strip can only be accessed via the wooden walkway from Wategos Beach or down a walking track from the Lighthouse.

 Wategos Beach is 2km east of the Byron Bay town centre and can be reached in minutes from town, or in 30 mins by foot.